Choosing a backpack is tough. Choosing a bug out backpack is even tougher.

 - Volume: 2,350 cubic inch capacity

-Condor Medium Assault Pack: $54 (give or take a few bucks, you may have to settle on color to get the best price).
+Condor Medium Assault Pack: You may have to settle on color to get the best price).
 The more I use Condor gear, the more I trust them.
 They are rugged, well made and I have a healthy respect for them.
 This isn’t a huge pack, but “light and agile” should be your methodology.

 - Volume: 1846 cubic in capacity